-Here are three fun creative team building activities you should consider.
-They all involve group work, the creative process and deadlines.
 Many of us don’t associate creativity with deadlines.
-It’s stereotypical to associate daydreaming and musing with creative output.
-Having time to explore and to experiment is part of innovating and problem solving.
-But learning how to innovate, to problem solve and create on a deadline is important.
-It’s not necessarily a bad thing.
+In fact, it’s stereotypical to associate daydreaming and musing with creative output.
+While having time to explore and to experiment is part of innovating, learning how to innovate, problem solve and create on a deadline is important.
+And it’s not necessarily a bad thing.
 In fact, I’ve done some of my best work on tight deadlines.
 Goals and timelines can help us get in the zone and do things we didn’t know we could.
-Fun and creative team building activities enable groups to experience creative success on a deadline and set the stage for integrating those skills into work-life.

 Improv can be scary when it’s not well facilitated.
-I’ve been really uncomfortable in forced improv sessions – feeling embarrassed and self conscious.
-But when improv, as one of your creative team building activities, is well facilitated, it’s fun.
-Most corporate teams work together under pressure, with deadlines and the need to collaborate under stress.
-Improv exercises build your team’s confidence in your ability to function and thrive in a fast paced environment – to create, innovate and problem solve in the chaos of the moment.
-Once you get the hang of it, it’s kind of addicting!
+I was once really uncomfortable in a forced improv session; feeling embarrassed and self conscious.
+But when improv is well facilitated, it’s a blast.
+Improv exercises build your team’s confidence in your ability to function and thrive in a fast-paced environment.
+You’ll create, innovate and problem solve in the chaos of the moment, not to far from what could be a typical day at work.
+And once you get the hang of it, it’s kind of addicting!